hermangroup/docs/introduction/how-to-buy.rst

   With legal entities in the UK, Israel and Cyprus, eToro offers a social trading platform where you can copy top performing accounts.
-  DASH and a number of other cryptocurrencies, forex and stocks are available.
+  HISTORIA and a number of other cryptocurrencies, forex and stocks are available.

 Liqui